codersMom/angular100-labs-2020-06-22/Ch09-Routing/6route-guards/README.md

     ![](../screenshots/6-auth-guard-albums.png)

-1. Now try to navigate to the View Albums page and you should be routed to the Login page.
+2. If you try to navigate to the View Albums page you will be blocked.
+In the next steps you wil be forced to login.

-2. Update the AuthGuard class, to use dependency injection in the constructor to give access to the AuthenticationService and the Router.
+3. Update the AuthGuard class, to use dependency injection in the constructor to give access to the AuthenticationService and the Router.

     ![](../screenshots/6-dependency-inject.png)

-1. Now modify the canActivate method of the AuthGuard to use logic to determine if user can route to the page using teh authService.
+4. Now modify the canActivate method of the AuthGuard to use logic to determine if user can route to the page using teh authService.

     ![](../screenshots/6-add-logic-auth-guard.png)

-2. Test your app.
+5. Test your app.
 While not logged in you should not be able to route to Albums.
 If you click Login in navbar - you should be able to get to albums.

-3. Mark your work as complete.
+6. Mark your work as complete.

 ## Bonus